paullabonne/BayesMultiMode/README.md

 summary(bayesmode)
 ```

-    ## Posterior probability of multimodal is 0.993
+    ## Posterior probability of multimodality is 0.993
     ##
     ## Snapshot of inference results on the number of modes:
     ##   tb_nb_modes (matrix, dim 4x2):